 Most sales, however, are much more complex.
 If you sell high-value items – cars, houses, fitted kitchens – or sell to other businesses, the chances are your sales take time and involve multiple interactions.

 Such complex sales can also involve any number of people.
 There may be multiple buyers, each with their own role to play – and needs to be met, if you’re to secure their signature.
 You might need to involve a lot of minds on your side too, as you gather the expertise and knowledge necessary to build a compelling case.

 Here again, getting more social has much to recommend it.

-They also offer a simple way to keep every team member in the loop; salespeople can ‘socialise’ an opportunity, letting people follow it in real time, and gain instant status updates to their desktop.
+They also offer a simple way to keep every team member in the loop; salespeople can ‘socialise’ an opportunity, letting people follow it in real-time, and gain instant status updates on their desktop.

-In sales, getting the drop on the competition can be the difference between a monumental deal and a crushing disappointment.
+In sales, getting a drop in the competition can be the difference between a monumental deal and a crushing disappointment.
 And increasingly, you don’t need to wait for your rivals to take out a banner ad to discover their latest play.

 Let’s face it, major initiatives are generally the result of months of planning.
 Months in which core themes will be trailed in presentations and conference speeches, and may even be discreetly tested on chosen segments of the market.

 Social tools can help provide advance notice of such significant shifts in positioning.
 They can help you monitor what your competitors are saying – and crucially, what individuals within their company are saying, and the responses they’re receiving – letting you spot competitive movement earlier and react faster.